Countershading

 In some cases, the lighter markings may be hidden by other patterns a dog has.

-This can happen due to white spotting (or Irish spotting like in Corgis, etc.).
-Or heavy brindle may cover up areas with red pigment.
-And northern domino or sighthound domino tend to cause pale phaeomelanin and can obscure the original color gradient.
+This can happen due to white markings.
+Or heavy brindle may cover up all the areas with red pigment.
+And Northern domino or sighthound domino often go hand in hand with pale phaeomelanin and can obscure the original color gradient between the dorsal red and the ventral cream colors.

 Urajiro

-But urajiro is used to describe any form of countershading and is also used in breeds with less pronounced patterns like Kishu.
+But urajiro is not always super crisp.
+The term was originally used to describe any form of countershading and is also used in breeds with less pronounced patterns like Kishu.
 Urajiro can have colors between beige and creamy white, have different spreads and can have crisp edges or blend into the red coat.

 Countershading and Sable